Who Is Michelle Phillips?

-Michelle Phillips was born on June 4, 1944, in Long Beach, California.
-She was a member of 1960s folk/pop group, The Mamas and the Papas.
+Michelle Phillips was a member of popular 1960s folk/pop group The Mamas and the Papas.
 The band had hits with "California Dreamin'" and "Monday, Monday," before disbanding.
 Phillips made her film debut in 1971 with The Last Movie starring Dennis Hopper.
 She and Hopper were briefly married in 1970.
 Continuing to pursue an acting career, Phillips appeared in Valentino in 1977.
 She enjoyed some success on television in the late 1980s and early 1990s on the prime time soap opera Knots Landing.
 In more recent years, Phillips has made guest appearances on such shows as 7th Heaven.
 She is also the mother of singer Chynna Phillips of Wilson Phillips fame.

 Versatile and athletic, Phillips played sports as well as musical instruments in high school.
 She also dabbled in modeling during her school years.
 As a senior, she met a local musician and singer named John Phillips.
 He was a member of a group called the Journeymen.
 The teenaged Michelle quickly fell for 26-year-old performer, and the pair married in 1962.
 Before long, she was performing with her husband in a group called the New Journeymen along with folk singer Denny Doherty.